Elico-Corp/odoo-addons/pos_printout_improvement/README.rst

     :alt: License: AGPL-3

 =====================
-Pos order improvement
+POS order improvement
 =====================

- This module extends the functionality of pos to add customer information, order sequence and total quantity on the pos order printout.
+ This module extends the functionality of POS to add customer information, order sequence and total quantity on the POS order printout.

  Installation
  ============